nssensalo/Venture-Funding-with-Deep-Learning/README.md

-# challenge_13
+# Venture Funding with Deep Learning
-Venture Funding with Deep Learning
+## Compiling a Binary Model using a Neural Network